NDIS for service providers

 From 1 December 2020, all NDIS registered providers in Western Australia (WA) will transition to the National Disability Insurance Scheme Quality and Safeguards Commission (NDIS Commission).
 This will require all NDIS registered service providers who currently undertake accreditation against the National Standards for Mental Health Services (NSMHS) to prepare for certification or verification against the NDIS Practice Standards.

 The Mental Health Commission have funded Quality Innovation Performance Consulting to develop a suite of fact sheets which can be accessed by all mental health service providers to support them in their preparation for certification or verification against the NDIS Practice Standards – see below.
-A fact sheet relating to Positive Behaviour Support and Restrictive Practices will be released by the Mental Health Commission in due course.

 The Western Australian Association for Mental Health (WAAMH) also has information on NDIS updates.